gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

     #.
 Modify the code to create an image of 3.
     #.
 Modify the code to create images of "m" and an inverted "m".
+    #.
+Display the numbers from 1 to 9 and fill in the unused pixels at brightness 6 if the number is odd.

     .. dropdown::
             :icon: codescan